Fazle-hasan/Half_girlfriend/README.md

 Key features of the dataset include:

 - **Conversation Format**: Each record includes a question-answer pair that simulates natural dialogue between two people.
+- **Conversation Format**: Each record includes a question-answer pair that simulates natural dialogue between two people.
 - **Emotional Variety**: The conversations capture various emotions such as playful, romantic, insecure, and doubting tones, offering realistic interactions.
 - **Personalization**: The data is designed to adapt to different conversational moods, enabling personalized responses.
 - **Source**: The dataset is a combination of real-life web-scraped data and AI-generated content, ensuring diversity in conversation styles and topics.